 This article will address the following information:

-For an editable word version of the Expanded Course Description updated for Fall 2023, please see the following word document.
+For an editable word version of the Expanded Course Description updated for Spring 2024, please see the following word document.

 The expanded course description is built into the Syllabus tool in Canvas and is part of the course creation process.
 Only FAS courses will have this template in their course.